Ben-M-7/editai_internship/_pages/FAQs.md

 ## Applications

 **Q: I submitted my application via the Google form, have you recieved my application??**
 _A: Yes, if you used the google form, we recieved your application.
-And be aware we are working on setting up a dedicated application software at the moment to streamline the process.._
+And be aware we are working on setting up a dedicated application software at the moment to streamline the process._

 **Q: Can I expect interviews, and if so, when are they?**
 _A: Yes, selected students will be contacted for interviews starting in Febuary._

+**Q: Bonus question 2d from the skills development track technical questions has a broken link**
+_A: This link is out of date as we have not updated our interview questions in quite a while (before ChatGPT).
+Please instead replace with a ChatGPT prompt or read through: https://platform.openai.com/docs/guides/completions  We will work on updating this question._

 <!--**Q: ?**
 _A: ._ -->